 Pharmacy professionals must be registered with the GPhC to practice in the UK.

 You can view and search the GPhC register online.
 The register shows if a pharmacist is an independent prescriber.
 It does not show any other distinctions on areas of specialism or competence.

 Practices must check pharmacy professionals have appropriate professional registration before and throughout employment.
 This includes for those in locum or temporary positions.

-All pharmacy professionals must have professional indemnity arrangements to cover their role and scope of practice.
-(This is under article 32 of the Pharmacy Order 2010 and as part of their professional registration with the GPhC).
+All pharmacy professionals must have professional indemnity arrangements.
+This is to cover their role and scope of practice (under article 32 of the Pharmacy Order 2010.
+It is part of their professional registration with the GPhC).